• Home

 There have been many military parades since 1991, but none with the scale or intensity of the World War Two or Persian Gulf events.
 Spending on these recognitions is often an issue.
 The cost of the New York City Persian Gulf parade was estimated at over four million dollars alone, though the New York Times reports that the expenses were not paid by the City of New York.

-Compare that to the figure cited in a Chicago Tribune report estimating that the proposed Veterans Day military parade mentioned at the beginning of this article (and now postponed for future review in 2019) could cost over $90 million.
+Compare that to the figure cited in a Chicago Tribune report that estimated the proposed Veterans Day military parade during the Trump administration mentioned at the beginning of this article would have cost over $90 million.

 According to the Tribune: